-The terms ‘green energy’ and ‘renewable energy’ are often used interchangeable, but there is one essential and sometimes confusing difference between them.
+The terms ‘green energy’ and ‘renewable energy’ are often used interchangeably, but there is one essential (and sometimes confusing) difference between them.
 While most green energy sources are also renewable, not all renewable energy sources are considered entirely green.

-Clean energy is energy that, when used, does not pollute the atmosphere; creating little or no greenhouse gases.
+Clean energy is energy that, when used, creates little or no greenhouse gas emissions.

 As with renewable energy, some types of clean energy may not always be considered entirely green.

 Here’s an easy way to differentiate between clean energy, green energy and renewable energy:

 Clean energy = clean air

 Green energy = no harm to the environment

 Renewable energy = sources that replenish naturally, such as the sun and the wind